GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-And finally to render this to the page we use react DOM to render the layout using our mock data into our react element.
+And finally we use ReactDOM.render to render the Layout to the webpage, passing in our MOCK_DATA.

 I will not be expanding any further on these react components as that is beyond the scope of this talk.